Heat nukes sperm.

 Saunas are incredible.
 But there's a catch.

 Research shows regular sauna use improves cardiovascular health, speeds recovery, and may even extend lifespan.
-But that same heat temporarily tanks male fertility markers — sperm count, motility, the works.[1][5]
+But that same heat tanks male fertility markers — sperm count, motility, the works.[1][5]

 — Garolla et al., Human Reproduction, 2013 [Read study]